-They had some luck along the way, most memorably in their 1999 semi-final win over South Africa when a mix up between Lance Klusener and Allan Donald gave Australia a place in the final.
+They had some luck along the way, most memorably in their 1999 semi-final win over South Africa when a mix-up between Lance Klusener and Allan Donald handed them a place in the final.

-But there were plenty of class operators in the squad with record wicket-taker Glen McGrath, Ricky Ponting and Adam Gilchrist winning three World Cups as part of an Australia team that strung together 27 wins in the tournament.
+But there were plenty of class operators in the squad, with record wicket-taker Glen McGrath, Ricky Ponting and Adam Gilchrist winning three World Cups as part of an Australian team that strung together 27 wins in the tournament.

 Outside of the Aussies, India and West Indies are the only other nations with multiple World Cups, although the Windies haven't won one since 1979.

-They've struggled in recent World Cups, going out in the group stage in three of the last five tournaments, but were once a fearsome foe.
+India's fierce rivals Pakistan have struggled in recent World Cups, going out in the group stage in four of the last six tournaments, but were once a fearsome foe.

-With 'the Sultan of Swing' Wasim Akram leading the side, Pakistan triumphed in the 1992 World Cup, the first to see coloured kits and a white ball used.
+With legendary all-rounder Imran Khan leading the side, Pakistan triumphed in the 1992 World Cup, the first to see coloured kits and a white ball used.

-Akram took a tournament-best 18 wickets and nearly guided them to a second title in 1999 when skipper, only to see his Pakistan side hammered by Australia in the final.
+Left-arm seam wizard Wasim Akram took a tournament-best 18 wickets and nearly guided them to a second title in 1999 when skipper, only to see his side hammered by Australia in the final.

 Their four-pronged spin attack benefitted from friendly conditions, while the team were also handed a couple of walkovers as the island nation became the first host or co-host to win the tournament.

-Hosts winning the World Cup has since become commonplace with the last three winners having either been the host or co-host, including England in 2019.
+Hosts winning the World Cup has since become common-place with three of the last four winners having either been the host or co-host, including England in 2019.

-England had been runners-up three times previously but finally got over the line in the most recent final at Lord's, albeit by the skin of their teeth.
+They had been runners-up three times previously, but finally got over the line in the 2019 final at Lord's, albeit by the skin of their teeth.